Call for Papers

 - Experience papers describing the use of MDE in software architecture within industrial context

-Contributions must be written in English, adhere to the IEEE Computer Science proceedings format, and be submitted through EasyChair
+Contributions must be written in English, adhere to the IEEE Computer Science proceedings format.

 For each accepted paper, at least one of the authors must register for the workshop, participate fully in the workshop, and present the paper at the workshop.